Skip to content

 Day 10: Hakodate

 The day starts with an early-morning visit to Hakodate’s seafood market, known particularly for premium crab and squid caught daily from local waters.
-We hop on one of the city’s vintage street cars to the old hillside district of Motomachi where we do a walking tour, stopping by the former British Embassy and the heritage Red Brick Warehouse district on the waterfront to get a sense of the city’s early cosmopolitan history.
+You then hop on one of the city’s vintage street cars to the old hillside district of Motomachi, where you take a walking guided tour stopping by the former British Embassy and the heritage Red Brick Warehouse district on the waterfront to get a sense of the city’s early cosmopolitan history.

-Hakodate was not only one of the early gateway ports for Japan’s trade with the west, but also between the local Ainu people and the Japanese settlers who moved to Hokkaido around 500 years ago.
-We visit the small but insightful Ainu Museum today to learn about the intriguing culture of Hokkaido’s indigenous people.
+Hakodate was not only one of the early gateway ports for Japan’s trade with the West but also between the local Ainu people and the Japanese settlers who moved to Hokkaido around 500 years ago.
+You visit the small but insightful Ainu Museum today to learn about the intriguing culture of Hokkaido’s indigenous people.

 Step out tonight to sample some of Hakodate’s local cuisine – fresh seafood served up in a casual izakaya or perhaps a bowl of tasty ramen noodles.
 Chat with your guide if you’d like some recommendations.